Azure/sf-c-util/deps/servicefabric/readme.txt

 or
 2) type "build Release" to get the release-amd64 target

-If initial "build" fails, re-run it until it stops failing.

 More information for the future readers:

+Debug build took: Time Elapsed 00:39:44.46

+Release build took: 00:48:42.33

+CPU used was: Intel(R) Core(TM) i9-10900X CPU @ 3.70GHz

-Here's where SF's Official build pipeline is:
+SF's Official build pipeline is called "WindowsFabric-Onebranch-Official" and is located here:

 https://msazure.visualstudio.com/One/_build?definitionId=186717&_a=summary